lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 When can we interpret this causally?
 When we have closed all the backdoors

-# Monte Carlo analysis of the simulated paths
+# Monte Carlo analysis of the functions of the simulated paths

 Often a quantity of interest is a function of the future time series